 - Sending a PagerDuty webhook notification that creates an incident ticket

 A trigger can be associated with any number of defined actions.
-For more about actions, see Manage Actions.
+For more about actions, see Manage Alert Actions in Control Center.

 To learn how to configure some example triggers and actions, see Example Triggers and Actions for Control Center Alerts Usage Example for Confluent Platform.